Module 1 – Learning to Manage

 Enforcing a policy the individual may have personally broken prior to becoming a manager

 Admitting mistakes in a way that builds trust and credibility with former peers (and all direct reports)

 All students attending the session will need to be paid for and registered.
-Each student MUST have a laptop with a working microphone AND camera.

 Due to exchange rate complications, all pricing is in USD regardless of where the class occurs.
 Eventbrite fees include .99 per transaction plus a small credit card processing charge.